North Star Film Festival

 Do I have to be in Minnesota to participate?

 Not always.
-We welcome teams from Minnesota and surrounding neighboring areas, as long as you make a real effort to attend local in person events when required.
+We welcome teams from Minnesota and surrounding neighboring areas, as long as you are committed to attending local in person events.
 Please check the current season rules for any specific location or attendance requirements.

 What kind of films do you accept?